 You know you want one.
 I’d recommend considering getting two – one driving and one for walking (voluntarily or not).

-A good old-fashioned magnetic orienteering compass feels right in your hand, and is one of the fundamental pieces off-road equipment.
+A good old-fashioned magnetic orienteering compass feels right in your hand and is one of the fundamental pieces of off-road equipment.
 You don’t need anything fancy, but you need one you can rely on and you need to know how to use it.

 Suunto and Brunton make quality compasses that are popular with hikers and orienteering enthusiasts — something you can quickly become if you’re vehicle breaks down or gets stuck.
 Here are a couple of solid choices.

 Part of the fun of going offroad is the risk of getting stuck.
 Thing is, sometimes you actually get stuck.
 And guess what?
 There’s no tow truck gonna save you.